vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 In order to send your users data you must provision users in Validic.
 Provisioning users is a critical step, you will be unable to post data without first provisioning.
 In essence, provisioning users is simply creating a user in the Validic database.

-We recommend that you provision users once they authorize you to share their data in our marketplace.
+We recommend that you provision users once they authorize you to share their data (as show in the 'Add an Authorization Page').
 The only required field for provisioning users is a unique ID that you provide as a string.
 Provisioning users looks like this:

 {% highlight ruby %}
 client = Validic::Client.new